Auxence-M/go-cli-app/README.md

 ## How to run

+1. Clone the repository `git clone https://github.com/Auxence-M/go-cli-app.git`
+2. Change your directory to the project directory `cd go-cli-app`
+3. Install dependencies `go mod tidy`
-1. Modify the _.doli.yaml_ file and provide a path for where you would like to store the datafile for this app.
+4. Modify the _.doli.yaml_ file and provide a path for where you would like to store the datafile for this app.
-2. Run `go build` to build the app, a _doli.exe_ file should appear in the directory
+5. Run `go build` to build the app, a _doli.exe_ file should appear in the directory
-3. You can now start using the app by using the following `./doli [command] --flag`
+6. You can now start using the app by using the following `./doli [command] --flag`

 ## List of commands with examples